 To provide transit planning services to the Pioneer Valley Transit Authority (PVTA), the Pioneer Valley Metropolitan Planning Organization (PVMPO), and the member communities of these agencies.
-Types of services include technical assistance and analysis for transit planning, operations, and capital programs; general organizational support; assistance with regulatory compliance; and support and facilitation of public and agency participation.
+Types of services include technical assistance and analysis for transit planning, operations and capital programs; general organizational and technical assistance; assistance with regulatory compliance; and support and facilitation of public and agency participation.

-- 1. Provided PVTA with general planning assistance for fixed route services and facilities planning and operations. - 2.
-Redesigned, updated, and produced PVTA's printed fixed route bus schedules, PVTA system map, and related products to support transition of bus routes to Springfield Union Station; updated bus operator field guides; managed vendors for printed products. - 3.
-Produced and installed maps and signage for transit facilities and on vehicles as requested. - 4.
+- 1. Provided PVTA with planning and technical assistance for fixed route services and facilities planning and operations. - 2.
+Produced PVTA's printed fixed route bus schedules, system map, and related products; updated bus operator field guides; managed vendors for printed products. - Produced and installed maps and signage for transit facilities.
+As requested. - 4.
 Provided analysis of operational data from PVTA's ITS systems including as requested. - 5.
 Supported PVTA Advisory Board and subcommittee activities as requested. - 6.
 Provided general coordination among PVTA, PVMPO, PVPC staff, and MassDOT including regular executive level PVTA/PVPC coordination meetings and programming of transit items in the TIP. - 7.
-Provided planning assistance for the transition of PVTA fixed route and customer service operations to Springfield Union Station. - 8.
-Facilitated PVTA Bus Rider Forums. - 9.
-Facilitated public hearings for proposed service changes. - 10.
-Performed customer outreach at bus terminals. - 11.
-Produced Title VI equity analyses for proposed changes in fare media and transit service. - 12.
-Continued support for Springfield bus stop consolidation, including development of online ESRI map analysis tool; updates to the plan and itemized list of stops and their status; facilitation of neighborhood outreach meetings; support for municipal agency meetings; and documentation of all comments received and responses. - 13.
-Regularly updated transit performance measures and performance guidelines reports. - 14.
-Provided support for PVTA bus rapid transit planning. - 15.
-Participated in regional passenger rail planning.
+Facilitated and supported public hearings for proposed service and fare changes. - 8.
+Performed public engagement at bus terminals, online, and via other methods. - 9.
+Produced fare impact study. - 10.
+Produced Title VI service equity analyses for proposed service changes; assisted with preparation of fare equity analysis. - 11.
+Continued support for Springfield bus stop consolidation. - 12.
+Participated in meetings of regional transportation committees. - 13.
+Participated in regional passenger rail planning activities.

-Continue to provide general support to PVTA operations and planning for fixed route services and facilities, including: service evaluation and optimization; compliance with ADA regulations, Title VI statues, environmental justice policies, and other applicable policies, laws, and regulations; updating and maintenance of vital documents; and other tasks as assigned.

-- 2. Continue to update and produce PVTA's fixed route printed bus schedules, bus operator field guides, and related products; and continue to manage print vendors for these products. - 3.
+- Continue to provide general support to PVTA operations and planning for fixed route services and facilities, including: service evaluation and optimization; compliance with ADA regulations, Title VI and environmental justice policies, and other applicable policies, laws, and regulations; updating and maintenance of vital documents; and other tasks as assigned. - 2.
+Continue to update and produce PVTA's fixed route printed bus schedules, bus operator field guides, and related products; and continue to manage print vendors for these products. - 3.
 Continue to produce and install maps and signage at transit facilities and on vehicles as requested. - 4.
-Continue to attend and participate in relevant public, municipal, regional, and state agency meetings. - 5.
-Continue to provide analysis of data from PVTA's information systems as requested. - 6.
-Continue to provide support for meetings of the PVTA Advisory Board and its subcommittees. - 7.
-Continue to facilitate PVTA Bus Rider Forums and other customer outreach. - 8.
-Continue to conduct and enhance outreach to transit customers with limited English proficiency, including research on best practices, such as partnering with ESL programs, and assure compliance with requirements of Title VI for PVTA and PVMPO.
-Includes preparation and updates of vital documents in sufficient language translations and acceptable screen reader formats for posting on www.pvta.com and in transit facilities and on vehicles. - 9.
-Update and ongoing implementation of the PVTA public participation plan and language access plan. - 10.
-Continue to update PVTA fixed route monthly performance measures and monthly guidelines. - 11.
-Continue to provide support for PVTA bus rapid transit planning. - 12.
-Facilitate and coordinate the use and incorporation of GIS GPS, and online mapping technologies to support PVTA transit route and facilities planning, public engagement, and regulatory compliance. - 13.
-Continue to support PVTA bus stop consolidation planning. - 14.
-Continue to provide coordination among PVTA, PVMPO, PVPC staff, and MassDOT for proactive communication and the programming of transit items in the TIP. - 15.
+Continue to attend and participate in relevant public, municipal, regional, and state agency meetings. - Continue to provide analysis of data from PVTA's information systems as requested.

+- Continue to provide support for meetings of the PVTA Advisory Board and its subcommittees. - 7.
+Continue to support PVTA Bus Rider Forums and other customer outreach. - Continue to conduct and enhance outreach to transit customers with limited English proficiency, including research on best practices, such as partnering with ESL programs, and assure compliance with requirements of Title VI for PVTA and PVMPO. - 9.
+Support ongoing implementation of the PVTA public participation plan and language access plan. - 10.
+Continue to provide support for PVTA bus rapid transit planning. - 11.
+Continue to advance the use and incorporation of GIS, GPS, and online mapping technologies to support PVTA transit route and facilities planning, public engagement, and regulatory compliance. - 12.
+Continue to support PVTA bus stop consolidation planning. - 13.
+Continue to provide coordination among PVTA, PVMPO, PVPC staff, and MassDOT for proactive communication and the programming of transit items in the TIP. - 14.
 Continue to coordinate and participate in transit planning activities of the PVMPO region among PVTA, MassDOT, Franklin Regional Transit Authority, Connecticut Department of Transportation, Capital Regional Council of Governments, Amtrak, intercity bus carriers and other transit service providers, and other stakeholders to enhance inter-regional transit services.